 Japan REIT Advisors Co., Ltd. (JRA), a Marubeni Group company in the real estate asset management business, has been conducting the investment management for United Urban Investment Corporation (UUR).
 In November 2018, JRA signed the Principles for Responsible Investment (PRI), and became a PRI signatory.

 News Release: Japan REIT Advisors Co., Ltd. Recognized as a Principles for Responsible Investment (PRI) Signatory

-As a comprehensive J-REIT, UUR aims to reduce various risks and secure mid to long-term stable earnings by making real estate investments spanning diverse uses and locations.
-URR is also working to improve sustainability through environmental, social and governance (ESG) considerations for sound management that can coexist with society and the environment.
-When considering real estate investments, JRA carefully examines the impact on the environment (asbestos, soil contamination, etc.), tenants (antisocial forces, work environment, etc.), and neighborhood (relationship with community, traffic congestion, etc.), in addition to the profitability of the relevant property.
-JRA has earned comprehensive environmental performance evaluations such as CASBEE (Comprehensive Assessment System for Built Environment Efficiency) by acquiring real estate with high environmental value, and also making efforts to improve the environmental performance after acquisition.
-Additionally, as of 2018, JRA has earned the Green Star for four consecutive years in the survey for the Global Real Estate Sustainability Benchmark (GRESB), the annual benchmark that assesses sustainability practices in the real estate sector.
+As a comprehensive J-REIT, UUR aims to reduce various risks and secure mid to long-term stable earnings by making real estate investments spanning diverse uses and locations that are not limited by purpose or area.
+URR is also working to improve sustainability through environmental, social and governance (ESG) considerations for sound management that can coexist with society and the natural environment.
+When considering real estate investments, JRA carefully examines the impact on the environment (asbestos, soil contamination, etc.), tenants (antisocial forces, work environment, etc.), and neighborhood (relationship with the community, traffic volume as a result of the relevant properties, etc.), in addition to the profitability.
+JRA has earned third-party environmental performance evaluations such as CASBEE (Comprehensive Assessment System for Built Environment Efficiency) through analyses not just at the time of acquisition, but also for efforts to improve the environmental performance after acquisition as well.
+As a result of these initiatives, as of 2019, JRA has earned the Green Star (the highest award) for five consecutive years in the survey for the Global Real Estate Sustainability Benchmark (GRESB), the annual benchmark that assesses sustainability practices in the real estate sector.

 UUR and JRA will continue to make further efforts to achieve asset management that considers ESG in the future.